A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

-Now we connect this discussion to unitarity and replica wormholes.
-Consider the OPE coefficient averaging prescription in Sec.~\ref{sec:OPEAverage}.
-Each factor of $\rho$ in $\rho^n$ is a sum of \textit{pairs} of OPE coefficients (see Eq.~\eqref{eq:quadraticOPE}).
-When we average $\rho^n$, because of the approximately Gaussian statistics of the OPE coefficients, it equals a sum of Wick contractions between $2n$ OPE coefficients.
-Diagrammatically, for $n=3$: \bne \ene Each solid line represents a copy of the density matrix $\rho$, the pair of dots represents each copy's two OPE coefficients, and the dashed lines represent the Wick contractions between OPE coefficients.
 There are several aspects of~\eqref{eq:repwh} to discuss.
-We see that $\overline{\rho^n}$ splits into a disconnected contribution equal to $\overline{\rho}^n$, a sum of connected contributions from Wick contractions between different copies of $\rho$, and contributions from the $e^{-S}$ suppressed non-Gaussian corrections to the statistics of the OPE coefficients.
+The averaged $\overline{\rho^n}$ splits into a disconnected contribution equal to $\overline{\rho}^n$, a sum of connected contributions from Wick contractions between different copies of $\rho$, and contributions from the $e^{-S}$ suppressed non-Gaussian corrections to the statistics of the OPE coefficients.
+There is only one completely connected diagram, and many partially connected diagrams, just as in~\cite{Penington:2019kki}, though one difference is that the non-planar diagrams in~\eqref{eq:repwh} are not suppressed.
 The connected diagrams are reminiscent of replica wormhole-like geometries that connect the replica copies of $\rho$.
-There is only one completely connected diagram, and many partially connected diagrams, just as in~\cite{Penington:2019kki}, though one difference is that the non-planar diagrams in~\eqref{eq:repwh} are not suppressed.
 The non-Gaussian corrections are $e^{-S}$ suppressed, so they are negligible for individual matrix elements of $\overline{\rho^n}$, but note that small corrections to matrix elements can give leading order changes to $\Tr (\overline{\rho^n})$, because of the sum over $e^S$ elements.
 So, if we neglect the non-Gaussian corrections, then we do not have $S^{(\rm{coarse})}_{\rm vN}(\rho) \approx S^{(\rm{exact})}_{\rm vN}(\rho)$ prima facie.
 Nonetheless, the remarkable feature of replica wormholes and the gravitational path integral is that off-shell and UV corrections can be neglected, and we still get an $S^{(\rm{coarse})}_{\rm vN}(\rho)$ consistent with unitarity~\cite{Almheiri:2020cfm}.
 Analogously, even if our OPE coefficient averaging makes $\rho$ highly mixed, $S_{\rm vN}(\overline{\rho}) \gg 0$, we expect the replica wormhole-like connected diagrams in~\eqref{eq:repwh} to ``rescue" unitarity, meaning $S^{(\rm{coarse})}_{\rm vN}(\rho) \approx 0$ if $\rho$ is pure, \textit{even if we neglect non-Gaussian, non-perturbative corrections to $\overline{\rho^n}$}.
 See also~\cite{baoRyuTakayanagiFormulaMultiBoundary2025} on the connection between replica wormholes and OPE coefficient averaging.

 Beyond OPE coefficient averaging, we might expect the same mechanism to occur for any of our coarse-graining maps that average over information with approximate Gaussian statistics, such as the averaging over unitaries with a Haar measure of Sec.~\ref{sec:UnitaryInvariant}, because they will have the same Wick contraction diagrammatic structure as in~\eqref{eq:repwh}.
 Indeed, as evidence to back up this claim, in~\cite{deboerPageCurvesReplica2023} we showed explicitly that this mechanism holds in a setup similar to Sec.~\ref{sec:UnitaryInvariant}, where we averaged over Hamiltonian rotation unitaries in a dynamical random matrix model of black hole evaporation.
 In fact, one of the main points of~\cite{deboerPageCurvesReplica2023} was to interpret the resolution of the information paradox as the possibility to distinguish mixed states from statistical mixtures of pure states using replica computations: when the coarse-grained density matrix is a classical mixture of pure states, single-copy low-energy observables cannot distinguish this from an intrinsically mixed state.
 However, by taking replicas of the state, semiclassical observers \textit{can} distinguish these two and unitarity is rescued.